Creating One to Many (1-to-N) Relationships

 Recommended video: Creating Relationships

-How to Create 1 to Many Relationship
+How to Create a One to Many Relationship

 1. Click "Design" from main menu, select "Relationships".